07542 926011 [email protected]

 An English Civil War Period Rapier dating to circa 1625 to 1650.
 The length, sturdy construction and deeply incised decoration to the hilt mark it out as a military style rapier.
 The notable aspect about this weapon is its rarely encountered original condition.
 The rapier retains an even blackened dense patination all over and its original grip.
 The hilt is without repairs or damage and retains its pleasing original profile.

 Front and back quillons emanate from a vertically rectangular solid block which is chiselled in the same manner as the dish.
-The quillons are of square section and bifurcate upon leaving the block, each branch turning at right angles and terminating in knops, the quillon assembly forming a cradle which supports and strengthens the dish guard from the inside.
+The quillons are of square section and bifurcate upon leaving the block, each branch turning at right angles and terminating in knops.
+This the quillon assembly forms a cradle which supports and strengthens the dish guard from the inside.

 To the front a slender square section knuckle bow extends from between the bifurcated quillon arms in a “D” shape upwards to be secured to the pommel by a screw.
 Halfway along the knuckle bow a swollen knop is present reminiscent of the quillon terminals.
 The pommel is of slightly compressed globular shape with an integral neck beneath and button on top.
 The pommel is chiselled with scroll designs similar to those of the the ricasso and dish guard.